Nissan GTP ZX-Turbo

 The Nissan GTP ZX-Turbo (also known as the GTP ZX-T) was a series of racing cars developed for Nissan Motors by Electramotive Engineering to compete in the IMSA GT Championship.
-Running from 1985 to 1990, they were known for being the first car to defeat the Porsche 962 which had dominated IMSA's premiere GTP category.
+Running from 1985 to 1990, they were known for being the first car to defeat the Porsche 962 which had dominated IMSA's premier GTP category.
 This led to Nissan winning the constructor's championship and 12 Hours of Sebring in 1989 and 1990.
 During 1990, the GTP ZX-Turbo was replaced by the newer NPT-90.

 The GTP ZX-Turbo was named due to its shared engine with the production Nissan 300ZX, the turbocharged VG30ET V6.
 Although the engine block was similar, the GTP ZX-Turbo's engine was extensively modified to cope with the stress of racing.

 Development

 In 1984, Nissan Motors named Electramotive Engineering as their official North American racing development arm in an attempt to establish Nissan in the United States following phase out of the Datsun name.
 Nissan planned to use the IMSA GT Championship to showcase their technology, just as they had with the 24 Hours of Le Mans beginning in 1983.
 Electramotive would maintain, modify, and field the cars.
 Nissan would provide VG30ET motors, although Electramotive would develop the engine for racing.
 Nissan and Electramotive turned to Lola Cars International to build chassis for the new car to their specifications.

 The first two chassis, (#1 and #2), termed "Lola T810", were completed in early 1985.
 This year's races were primarily used for development of the new car in preparation for 1986.
 Electramotive had to modify elements of the T810 to adapt it to the smaller tracks and shorter sprint races used by IMSA GT.
 The modified cars were renamed GTP ZX-Turbos, as their design evolved beyond the initial T810.

 One more T810 chassis, (#3) was constructed by Lola, sold to Japan but then sent to, and adapted by Electramotive by the end of 1987.
 Some of these cars actually shared the tub of an earlier Lola design; the T710, better known as the Chevrolet Corvette GTP.
 Modifications to the cars eventually reached the point that Electramotive began to construct their own chassis to replace the older cars rather than rely on Lola for cockpit tubs.
 A total of five Electramotive-built tubs were completed in 1988.
 Electramotive later became Nissan Performance Technology Inc. (NPTI) in 1990, finally retiring the GTP ZX-Turbos once the new NPT-90s were completed halfway through the season.